 Seven preliminary alternatives were forwarded into the final array and evaluated.
 They included the no action alternative (#1), the conservation storage reallocation alternative (#2), the new watershed supply reservoir (#4), the off-line raw water storage alternative (#5), the wholesale water purchase alternative (#8), the additional groundwater wells alternative (#10), and the combined alternative (#12).
 Of these, only Alternative 2 would require federal participation.
-Each alternative was evaluated based on the four PGN criteria, their overall cost and benefits (i.e. Comprehensive Benefits Analysis).
-They are presented in Table 4-3.
+Each alternative was evaluated based on the study objective, the PGN Criteria, their overall cost and benefits (i.e., Comprehensive Benefits Analysis).
+They are presented in Tables 4-3, 4-4, 4-5, 4-6 and 4-7.

-4.6.1 PGN Criteria Evaluation
+4.6.1 Study Objective and PGN Evaluation